arnispen/wsidh/README.md

 # WSIDH Post-Quantum KEM

-WSIDH is a research-grade, RLWE-style key-encapsulation mechanism that mixes a deterministically generated “wave-based” public polynomial `a(x)` with NTT-accelerated polynomial arithmetic.
+WSIDH is a research-grade, RLWE-style key-encapsulation mechanism that mixes a uniformly sampled public polynomial `a(x)` (derived from a 32-byte seed shipped in the public key) with NTT-accelerated polynomial arithmetic.
 This repository hardens the reference into a Fujisaki–Okamoto (FO) CCA-secure KEM and provides a full benchmarking and testing harness so we can track competitiveness against Kyber.

 ## WSIDH512 Parameters